CarbonROM/charter/device-support-requirements.md

 * All devices MUST NOT ship with su included.

-## Non-PIE Blobs

-* Devices MUST NOT use non-PIE binaries.

 ## Proprietary files extraction

 * Devices SHOULD have a working proprietary files extraction script in their device tree (or device tree dependencies) that reproduces an exact copy of the binaries required to build CarbonROM from an existing CarbonROM installation.